This place surprised me.

 The largest of the five galleries, the Technology Gallery showcases exhibits about the tools and innovations created by humans throughout history.

 R: On Alexander Graham Bell and the invention of the telephone

 Overlooking the Life Gallery

 I loved how free-flowing the entire space felt.
 You never got stuck anywhere.
 They did a stellar job curating the exhibits.

 Overlooking the Life and Atom Galleries.
 There’s a cafe on the second floor as well.

 On TripAdvisor, you’ll find a few reviews complaining that the admisison fee is too high, that there aren’t enough exhibits, etcetera etcetera.
 The all-day pass goes for PHP 750 while the three-hour pass costs PHP 625 (PHP 475 for kids).
-That may sound a little steep, I think it’s necessary to maintain a museum like this.
+That may sound a little steep but I think it’s necessary to maintain a museum like this.
 As mentioned up top, most of the exhibits are interactive so I’d imagine the upkeep to be fairly high.
 The good news is that you can get the all-day pass through Klook for just PHP 570.